RogerLab/Eukfinder/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Citation
-Dandan Zhao, Dayana E. Salas-Leiva, Shelby K. Williams, Andrew J. Roger, Eukfinder: a pipeline to retrieve microbial eukaryote genomes from metagenomic sequencing data (In preparation for submission)
+Dandan Zhao, Dayana E. Salas-Leiva, Shelby K. Williams, Katherine A. Dunn, Andrew J. Roger, Eukfinder: a pipeline to retrieve microbial eukaryote genomes from metagenomic sequencing data (In preparation for submission)